forjadev/.github/profile/README.md

 ## Getting Involved

-Looking to get involved with Forja Dev?
+Looking to get involved with **Forja**?
 Reach out to us or check out our current open source projects.
 We welcome contributors of all experience levels and backgrounds.

 ## Contact